KennethJAllen/ygo-small-world/README.md

 ### Image Generation and Visualization

-*   To generate Small World graph and matrix visualizations from a YDK file or list of cards, use the `small_world_generate_images` notebook.
+*   To generate Small World graph and matrix visualizations such as the examples below from a YDK file or list of cards, use the `small_world_generate_images` notebook.

 ### Generate Adjacency Matrix from YDK File